iProgramMC/EasyExporter/README.md

 # EasyExporter
 This is a level exporter for *Super Mario 64*.
 Requires SM64 decomp and a knowledge of how levels work.
+**NOTE**: This is not as easy as the title says.
+I decided to keep it because it would break existing links, though.

 ## TODOs/Issues:
 - The model does not automatically triangulate models.
 If you have N-gons, the tool will always pick the first 3 vertices in the n-gon, as defined in the obj